emedware/flat-diamond/README.md

 Here, the flat legacy of `D2` will be `D1 - X1 - X3 - X2 - X4`.
 The fact that `D1` specifies it inherits from `X1` is promised to be kept, the order in the arguments is surely going to happen if the situation is not too complex.

 A real order conflict would imply circular reference who is impossible.

+> For the details if interested - using the vertical analogy that "classes are built upon an ancestor" (high=descendant) :
+>
+> - Inheritance is promised (if a class is built upon another one, it will appear higher in the flat legacy)
+> - When two classes are given in a list (knowing each classes are flat lineage), the highest class of the first lineage will appear before the lowest class of the second one.

 ### Dealing with non-`Diamond`-ed classes